The 2018-2019 flu season will be here any minute. Early signs show that this season will not be as severe as 2017-2018.

 Q: How did the mass, nationwide outbreak of flu affect Puritan’s approach to this year's flu season?

 A: While we plan for the increased requirements that every flu season brings, the challenge has been maintaining ample levels of products needed for flu and seasonal illness testing while at the same time addressing the growing need for specimen collection devices in other areas such as forensics and DNA/genetics/genomics.
-We’ve met this challenge has been met with investments in new equipment and increased staff.
+We’ve met this challenge with investments in new equipment and increased staff.
 This growth shows no sign of slowing down, and it will be answered through these investments.
 We are now producing more product and more items efficiently.

 Q: How much more?